 Graduate Fashion Week, Truman Brewery, Brick Lane, London – Graduate Fashion Collection

-During my degree course and subsequently I have attended summer school at Central St Martin’s enhancing my skills in millinery and innovative pattern cutting.
+During my degree course and subsequently I have attended summer school courses at Central St Martin’s London School of Fashion and Plymouth Art College enhancing my skills in millinery, innovative pattern cutting and underwear design.

 What I’ve Been Up To

-For the last six years I, along with five other artists, (collectively known as ‘artsix’) have exhibited together annually as part of the South Hams Arts Forum.
-This platform has been instrumental in gaining many commissions in both jewellery and clothes.
+For the last seven yearsor so I, along with five other artists, (collectively known as ‘artsix’) have exhibited together annually as part of the South Hams Arts Forum.
+This platform has been instrumental in gaining many commissions in both jewellery and clothes and wearable art.

-Several pieces of wearable art and silver jewellery have been exhibited at Nicola Hursts Gallery (nicolahurst.co.uk) a leading contemporary jeweller in Plymouth
+Several pieces of wearable art and silver jewellery are currently on display at Nicola Hursts Gallery (nicolahurst.co.uk) a leading contemporary jeweller in Plymouth.

-Quirky hats and wearable art were exhibited as part of a Christmas exhibition at Artmill Gallery in Plymouth
+Quirky hats and wearable art were exhibited at Artmill Gallery in Plymouth as part of their Christmas Show.

-I have a beautifully equipped studio to develop and produce new pieces; I create a wow factor using unexpected materials in a contemporary way – exciting!
+I have a beautifully equipped studio to develop and produce new pieces; my aim is to create a wow factor using unexpected materials in a contemporary way – exciting!